-- The app is free of charge and allows individuals to connect with friends quickly and easily in order to stay safe and prevent violence before it happens. - Students are also encouraged to add the direct line to the Campus Safety field radio as one of their 6 preprogrammed contacts in case they need immediate assistance while on campus.
+- The aim is to demonstrate a unified stance against sexual violence, but also to emphasize how the campus community can truly make a difference by listening and caring about their fellow community members who may be struggling. - Counseling related resources are on site during the event. - Addresses: Awareness, Bystander Intervention, Risk Reduction - Circle of 6 - During the orientation events (and always available on the "Prevention and Awareness" site) Campus Safety makes an appeal for students to download and program a mobile phone app known as Circle of 6. - The app is free of charge and allows individuals to connect with friends quickly and easily in order to stay safe and prevent violence before it happens. - Students are also encouraged to add the direct line to the Campus Safety field radio as one of their 6 preprogrammed contacts in case they need immediate assistance while on campus. - Addresses: Risk Reduction, Bystander Intervention